VUEngine/vuengine.github.io/documentation/user-guide/communications.md

 [VUEngine](https://github.com/VUEngine/VUEngine-Core) supports versus mode in games through connectivity between 2 Virtual Boy systems by means of the Link Cable and the [CommunicationManager](/documentation/api/class-communication-manager/), which manages the hardware’s EXT port.
 It supports both synchronous and asynchronous communications.

 Transmission consists of a message and optional data to be transmitted as a stream of bytes.
-After transmission is completed, the client code must check for the validity of the transmitted data by verifying the received message.
+After the transmission is completed, the client code must check for the validity of the transmitted data by verifying the received message.

 ```cpp
 void SomeClass::transmitData(uint32 messageForRemote, BYTE* data, uint32 dataBytes)